Demi Stokes: Great Britain

 In July 2013 Stokes captained Great Britain to a gold medal in the 2013 Summer Universiade in Kazan, Russia.
 On 27 May 2021 it was announced that Stokes had been selected in the Great Britain women's Olympic football team for the 2020 Olympics.

 Personal life

 Stokes is of Jamaican descent through her father.
 She went to Gateshead College so she could continue to study whilst still playing football.

-Stokes is in a same-sex relationship with Katie Harrington.
-The couple are engaged and had a baby in 2022.
+As a child, she played with Boldon CA girls' team, as did future England teammates Steph Houghton and Jill Scott; as part of the "Where Greatness Is Made" campaign, plaques honouring Stokes and Scott were installed at the club in 2022.